povauboin/MavLink_FrSkySPort/README.md

 ![](https://raw.githubusercontent.com/wolkstein/MavLink_FrSkySPort/s-c-l-v-rc/offset.jpg)

 We can set from the linear function (Wh = P x t and Ah = V x I xt) dependent Percentage offset for mAh and Wh here.
+"BatCap Wh" is needed by Wh consumption Gauge.
+This simply hold the Real Battery capacity in Wh.
+This is needed to display the Wh Gauge consumption correctly.

 Measurements
 ------------